All The Key Moments From The Second Democratic Presidential Debate

 Kirsten Gillibrand stands out in a hot pink (magenta? poppy red?) dress.

-Everyone else chose more muted colours, while the first night featured lots of red.
+Everyone else chose more muted colors, while the first night featured lots of red.
 (Seems like Sens.
 Elizabeth Warren and Amy Klobuchar coordinated their red jackets.)

 Is that hot pink or magenta on @SenGillibrand?
 Or a poppy red?
 It's a STATEMENT. #DemDebate— natalie g (@nataliereports) August 1, 2019